josiasbudaydeveloper/nextjs-14-dashboard-app-router-tutorial/README.md

-# nextjs-14-dashboard-app-router-tutorial
+# Dashboard App
-This project is a tutorial course created by Vercel to teach the Next 14's most recent features using the App Router.
+This project is based on the Next Learn Course, the official Next.js 14 tutorial and created by Vercel.
 [Click here to visit the tutorial](https://nextjs.org/learn)

-> You can access the current live version of the live project on:
+> You can access the current live version of the live project and see what I'm capable of on:
 >
 > https://josiasbudaydeveloper-next-14-dashboard-app.vercel.app/dashboard